rpsft/etlbox/ETLBoxDocu/articles/examples/example_different_sources_destinations.md

 PostgresConnectionManager conMan = new PostgresConnectionManager(PostgresConnectionString);
 ```

-No we need to create the comnponents for the CSV source and the database destination.
+No we need to create the components for the CSV source and the database destination.

 ```C#
 //Import CSV